jakesylvestre/site/_posts/programming/2012-12-13-MobileDevelopment.md

 Pick a place to get your project.
 I decided to use my Removable SDCard, for portability and space.

 {% highlight bash %}
-cd /Removable/MicroSD/
+$ cd /Removable/MicroSD/
-mkdir development && cd development
+$ mkdir development && cd development
 {% endhighlight %}

 Now!
 Lets get our project!
-Because we are going to be using SSH to grab our projects, cloning is going to be a tad different: (You will need to authenticated with Github first! (ssh -T git@github.com))
+Because we are going to be using SSH to grab our projects, cloning is going to be a tad different: (You will need to authenticated with Github first! `ssh -T git@github.com`)

 {% highlight bash %}
-git clone ssh://git@github.com/projectname
+$ git clone ssh://git@github.com/projectname
 {% endhighlight %}

 We will need to do a little hack so that we can push and pull form our repositories.
 It'll complain that we do not have 'git-merge'... so we will create it:

 {% highlight bash %}
-cd ~/system/bin
+$ cd ~/system/bin
-ln -s git git-merge
+$ ln -s git git-merge
 {% endhighlight %}

 Now, you should be able to push and pull without an issue, and now can work on your projects on the go.
+If you wish to read more about Git, you can take a look at [Using Git](/programming/UsingGit.html).
 Another tool I use besides the editors in Terminal IDE, is Ted.
 It is simple, free, and does what I need.